 A few days later, all the men still at Grantham were finally posted to R.F.C. squadrons.
 According to a list drawn up by Fremont Cutler Foss, Maloney was assigned to No. 112 Squadron, a home defense squadron at Throwley in Kent, along with his fellow O.S.U. classmates Fleet and Guy Samuel King Wheeler, as well as Leslie Alfred Amzia Benson, Francis Joseph Hagan, and William Henley Mooney.8

 No. 112 flew Camels, which, of course, could not be used for primary instruction.
-There must also, however, have been some two seaters; Fleet wrote to Hooper from Throwley that the cadets “are billeted in nice homes and do not do anything except occasional flying when the pilots feel like taking them up.”9 Maloney’s sketchy R.A.F. service record indicates that on January 26, 1918, he was transferred from No. 112 Squadron to Stamford.10 Fleet and Mooney were also assigned to Stamford, as were their fellow second Oxford detachment members Clayton Knight and Robert Thomas Palmer.11 At Stamford—probably No. 5 Training Depot Station at Easton on the Hill about two miles south-southwest of Stamford—Maloney would finally have begun actual flying instruction, perhaps initially on the Curtiss JN-4 (“Jenny”).12 Assuming his training resembled that of Knight, he would have moved on to B.E.2c’s and R.E.8s, both of which were two-seater planes used for reconnaissance and bombing.13
+There must also, however, have been some two seaters; Fleet wrote to Hooper from Throwley that the cadets “are billeted in nice homes and do not do anything except occasional flying when the pilots feel like taking them up.”9 Maloney’s sketchy R.A.F. service record indicates that on January 26, 1918, he was transferred from No. 112 Squadron to Stamford.10 Fleet and Mooney were also assigned to Stamford, as were their fellow second Oxford detachment members Clayton Knight and Robert Thomas Palmer.11 At Stamford—probably No. 5 Training Depot Station at Easton on the Hill about two miles south-southwest of Stamford—Maloney would finally have begun actual flying instruction, perhaps initially on B.E.2e’s.12 Assuming his training resembled that of Knight, he would have moved on to B.E.2c’s and R.E.8s, both of which were two-seater planes used for reconnaissance and bombing.13

 After a little more than two months of training to fly, Maloney, along with a large number of his fellow second Oxford detachment members, was recommended for his commission as a first lieutenant.
 Pershing’s cable forwarding the recommendation to Washington is dated April 8, 1918; the confirming cable is dated over a month later, May 13, 1918.
 More delays meant that Maloney was not placed on active duty until towards the end of the month.14 On May 31, 1918, Fleet wrote to Benson, having heard about “you fellows getting commissions.
 Mac & I got terribly stewed too.
 It isn’t every day one get[s] a commiss[ion], is it, I ask you?
 15